Draconizations/LnzLive/GUIDE.md

 - Uniform: Places paintballs randomly across the entire surface.
 - Spiral: Arranges paintballs in a spiral pattern around the pet.
 - Star: Creates starburst patterns with configurable points and ray length.
-- Horizontal/Vertical Bands: Confines paintball placement to distinct bands.
+- Bands: Creates bands of spots.
+'Bands' controls the number of bands.
+Use 'Direction' to choose horizontal or vertical alignment.
+- Noise: Places spots organically based on simplex noise.
 - Grid/Checkerboard: Arranges paintballs in a grid or checkerboard pattern.
 - Random Walk: Each new paintball is placed near the previous one, creating winding paths.
 - Clustered: Groups paintballs into tight, randomly placed clusters.
 - Pole/Equator-Focused: Concentrates paintballs at the top/bottom or the middle of the pet.
 - Halfie: Restricts paintballs to one half of the pet along a selected axis (X, Y, or Z) and size (positive or negative).
 - Bullseye: Creates concentric rings of different colors.
-- Stripes: Generates organic, wavy stripes using noise.
-You can control the frequency, scale, distortion, and thickness.
 - Leopard: Creates irregular, ringed spots.
 You can control the spot radius, irregularity, and how complete the rings are.
 Use "Paired Colors" to define ordered outer/inner colors from your color list (e.g., `155,45,185,45` will only sample 155 outer / 45 inner and 185 outer / 45 inner if "Paired Colors" is checked; otherwise, random pairs will be drawn).
 - Rainbow: Generates multi-color arcs of paintballz.
 You can control the angle, curvature, width, and length of the arcs.
+- Stripes: Generates natural Turing patterns like stripes and blotches using Gray-Scott reaction-diffusion.
+Feed/Kill rates determine density and Diffusion controls feature size.
 - Fractal: A powerful mode using Lindenmayer system aka turtle-walking procedure for generating complex, self-repeating patterns.

     - *Preset:* Choose a classic fractal like Dragon Curve, Sierpinski Triangle, or Barnsley Fern to see how it works.
 Select "Custom" to define your own rules.